Veil of Veronica: History of the veil

 That there was a physical image venerated as the Veil of Veronica and displayed in Rome from the 14th century on is clear, but the provenance of this image is uncertain.

-It has often been assumed that the Veil of Veronica was present in the Old St Peter's in the papacy of Pope John VII (705-8), as a chapel known as the Veronica chapel was built during his reign.
-It would appear, however, that the Veil of Veronica was in place by 1011 when a scribe was identified as keeper of the cloth.
+It has often been assumed that the Veil of Veronica was present in the Old St Peter's in the papacy of Pope John VII (705–708), since a chapel known as the Veronica chapel was built during his reign.
+In 1011 a scribe was identified as the keeper of the cloth, indicating that the Veil was there.

 Firm records of the Veil begin only in 1199, when two pilgrims, Gerald de Barri (Giraldus Cambrensis) and Gervase of Tilbury, made two accounts at different times of a visit to Rome, making direct reference to the existence of the Veil of Veronica.
 Shortly after that, in 1207, the cloth became more prominent when it was publicly paraded and displayed by Pope Innocent III, who also granted indulgences to anyone praying before it.
 This procession, between St Peter's and the Santo Spirito Hospital, became an annual event and on one such occasion in 1300 Pope Boniface VIII, who had it translated to St. Peter's in 1297, was inspired to proclaim the first Jubilee in 1300.
 During this Jubilee the Veronica was publicly displayed and became one of the "Mirabilia Urbis" ("Wonders of the City") for the pilgrims who visited Rome.
 For the next two hundred years, the Veil, retained at Old St Peter's, was regarded as the most precious of all Christian relics; there Pedro Tafur, a Spanish visitor in 1436, noted: